THE GRAND PRIX HUMANITAIRE OF FRANCE AND HER COLONIES (GPHFC)

 DUTIES OF MEMBERS

-10. Members of the Award are expected to propagate the Award and the interests of the Abbey-Principality of San Luigi by every proper means in their power.
+10. Members of the Award are expected to propagate the Award and its interests by every proper means in their power.
 They are required to maintain contact with the Grand Master or His Representatives, and to advise promptly of any change of address.
 They are required also to avoid all political entanglements or discussions in their capacity as members, whether collectively or singly.

-11. In the general course of events an annual Meeting of the San Luigi Orders will normally be scheduled at a Central London venue at which new award recipients may be formally presented with their awards by the Grand Master.
+11. In the general course of events an annual Investiture of the San Luigi Orders will normally be scheduled at which new award recipients may be formally presented with their awards by the Grand Master.
 Members will be required to contribute an amount to be advised to assist the Orders to cover their costs in organising such an event.
-In addition, such occasions will normally include a collection to be applied to the needs of those worthwhile and charitable causes supported by the Abbey-Principality.
+In addition, such occasions will normally include a collection to be applied to the needs of those worthwhile and charitable causes supported by the San Luigi Orders Charitable Trust.
 Additional meetings will be held as circumstances warrant.

 INSIGNIA OF THE AWARD